Pierre Sterlé: Style

-Easily recognisable, the style of Pierre Sterlé is characterised by its inspirational themes, artistic treatment and technical mastery.

-The recurring motifs in his work are derived from nature - birds, wings, feathers, animals and various types of flowers.
+Easily recognisable, Sterlé's style is characterised by its inspirational themes, artistic treatment and technical mastery.
+The recurring motifs in his work are derived from nature – birds, wings, feathers, animals and various types of flowers.
 His themes feature asymmetry and a type of baroque extravagance, contrasted with geometric forms and opulent arabesques, observed in the traditional jewellery of the era.
-This lightness of effect, which is accentuated by the blend - unusual for the time - of precious and semi-precious stones, and unusual materials such as shell.
+This lightness of effect, which is accentuated by the blend – unusual for the time – of precious and semi-precious stones, and unusual materials such as shell.
 The technique used on the metal suggests dripping, freezing or etching, resulting in braided, twisted and flexible ropes of gold.
 Sterlé managed "to manipulate the metal like no other before him".

-One of his favorite pieces, the brooch, is one of the most popular forms of jewellery in the sixties.
+One of his favorite pieces, the brooch, is one of the most popular forms of jewellery in the 1960s.
 Sterlé actually created small pictures whose natural place was at the neck of a dress or suit, reinforcing the popularity he enjoyed among fashion designers and their clients.
 He also created minaudières and jewelry boxes.

-Thirty years after his death, the items created by him continue to have a strong following at auction, as shown in the catalogues of Sotheby's, Christie's or Pierre Bergé.
+Years after his death, the items created by him continue to have a strong following at auction, as shown in the catalogues of Sotheby's, Christie's or Pierre Bergé.